dtim-upc/ODIN/README.md

 3. Then, execute `yarn install` (on macOS it is possible you need to run `yarn install --ignore-engines`).

-4. Finally, execute `quasar dev`.
+4. Finally, execute `quasar dev` (or on a macOS do it from the `node_modules` directory using `node_modules/@quasar/app-vite/bin/quasar dev`.
 This will open your browser with the URL http://localhost:9000/#/projects.

 _Note: that you must have Quasar CLI as it's mentioned in the Prerequisites section.
 If there's an error like `Global Quasar CLI • ⚠️   Error  Unknown command "dev"`, it's because you are not in the correct path, or you don't have Quasar CLI installed._